johnlemonse/homebridge-telldus/README.md

 # Installation
 Follow the instruction in [homebridge](https://www.npmjs.com/package/homebridge) for the homebridge server installation and how to run.

-This plugin is published through [npm](https://www.npmjs.com/package/homebridge-telldus) and should be installed "globally" by typing:
+This plugin is published through [npm](https://www.npmjs.com/package/homebridge-telldus-pn) and should be installed "globally" by typing:

-`npm i -g homebridge-telldus`
+`npm i -g homebridge-telldus-pn`

 (And if you haven't already: `npm i -g homebridge`)

-**⚠️ As of v1.0.0, homebridge-telldus requires node 8.3 or greater**
+**⚠️ As of v1.0.0, homebridge-telldus-pn requires node 8.3 or greater**

-For older versions of node, install an old version: `npm install -g homebridge-telldus@0`
+For older versions of node, install an old version: `npm install -g homebridge-telldus-pn@0`

 ## Configuration

-For a sample homebridge config file, see [config.json](https://github.com/jchnlemon/homebridge-telldus/blob/master/config.json).
+For a sample homebridge config file, see [config.json](https://github.com/senilpon/homebridge-telldus/blob/master/config.json).

 See [homebridge](https://github.com/nfarina/homebridge) for where `config.json` is stored.
 Typically in `~/.homebridge/config.json`

 ### Live configuration

 You need to configure your telldus live integration by creating API secrets/tokens in the telldus live web admin.
-Log in to your Live account, go to http://api.telldus.com/ and `Generate a private token for my user only`.
+Log in to your Live account, go to http://pa-api.telldus.com/ and `Generate a private token for my user only`.

 Put these generated values in homebridge `config.json`: